Tixwell/blog/_posts/smart-contract-upgradable.md

    -------------------------------
 ```

-## Update a contract on a public network
+## Update a contract

-Now that we have created and deployed an upgradable smart contract how can we update our contract ?
+Now that we have created and deployed an upgradable smart contract, how can we update our contract?

 Let's write our new smart contract version: